mohamadieh479/437_project_stemco/README.md

 # 437_project_stemco

-To run the app:
+To run the app:		Double-click RUN.bat
-1-Activate the virtual environment:
+Alternatively:
-  Open the project file in cmd, run the command: venv\Scripts\activate
+	-Activate the virtual environment(manually or through ActivateVenv.bat)
-2-Run using run.py
+  	-Either run: 'python run.py'
-  run the command: python run.py
+	-Or run: 'set FLASK_APP=Application' followed by 'flask run'

-if that doesn't work :
+The database assumes a STEM database with password 'admin' is running locally
-  inside the virtual env, in the desired directory, use
+To initiate the database:	Double-click InitDatabase.bat
-  a. set FLASK_APP=name.py
+Alternatively:
-  b. set FLASK_ENV=development
+	-Activate the virtual environment(manually or through ActivateVenv.bat)
-  c. flask run
+	-run: 'set FLASK_APP=Application' followed by 'flask init-db'